Skip to main content

 Edmonds, Peter D., Astrophysicist.
 B.S.
 (1988), Ph.D.
 (1994) University of Sydney.
 Research specialties: Globular clusters; compact binaries, especially accreting systems; HST studies of globulars; optical identifications of X-ray sources; X-ray studies of compact binaries; millisecond pulsars; stellar pulsations.
 Contact: PEdmonds@cfa.harvard.edu

-Elvis, Martin S., Astrophysicist.
+Elvis, Martin S., Senior Astrophysicist.
 B.Sc.
 (1973) University of Bristol; M.Sc.
 (1974) University of Sussex; Ph.D.
 (1978) University of Leicester.
-Research specialties: Extragalactic X-ray astronomy, quasars, and active galactic nuclei; large scale multi-waveband surveys (X-ray, uv, ir, mm, and radio) esp. of continuum and lines in quasars; models for quasars, winds from quasars.
-Asteroids studies to enable human exploration.
+Research specialties: Extragalactic X-ray astronomy, quasars, and active galactic nuclei; large scale multi-waveband surveys (X-ray, UV, IR, and radio) esp. of continuum and lines in quasars; models for quasars, winds from quasars, effect of quasars on their host galaxies.
+Asteroids and the Moon for human exploration and use.
 Contact: MElvis@cfa.harvard.edu

 Evans, Ian N., Astrophysicist.
 B.Sc.
 (1982) University of Western Australia; Ph.D.
 (1987) Australian National University.
 Research specialties: Physics of active galactic nuclei, including the impact of nuclear activity on the host galaxy; HII region abundances and physics of the interstellar medium; image-processing algorithms.
 Contact: IEvans@cfa.harvard.edu